zhenweishi/BL4AS/README.md

 # A BI-RADS 4 Lesions Analysis System (BL4AS)

-This repository supports the research study "An Interpretable AI System for Stratifying High-risk Breast Lesions to Reduce False-positive MRI Diagnoses."
-To safeguard the study's intellectual property during the peer review process, we have elected to defer publication of the analysis code and trained models until the manuscript completes journal review.
+This repository supports the research study "An Interpretable AI System for Stratifying High-risk Breast Lesions to Reduce False-positive MRI Diagnoses".
 For inquiries regarding this work, please feel free to contact our team.

 <p align="center">